vcuspinera/Canada_response_covid/README.md

 For this reason, we compare the sentiment analysis on Canadians before and after Trudeau's first announcement on March 11<sup>th</sup>, 2020, where the Prime Minister outlined Canada’s whole-of-government response to COVID-19 outbreak.

-To measure this impact download tweets from February 1<sup>st</sup> to April 30<sup>th</sup> mentioning any of the four selected Canadian Government's Twitter accounts ([@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20), [@CanadianPM](https://twitter.com/CanadianPM), [@Canada](https://twitter.com/canada?lang=en) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en)), and compare the polarity and subjectivity of tweets published before and after the announcement.
+To measure this impact we download tweets from February 1<sup>st</sup> to April 30<sup>th</sup> mentioning any of the four selected Canadian Government's Twitter accounts ([@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20), [@CanadianPM](https://twitter.com/CanadianPM), [@Canada](https://twitter.com/canada?lang=en) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en)), and compare the polarity and subjectivity of tweets published before and after the announcement.

-On the analysis we find that the announcement on March 11<sup>th</sup>, and the following announcements of the Government policies related with COVID-19, had an impact in the volume and sentiment of tweets:
+On the analysis we find that the announcement on March 11<sup>th</sup>, and the following announcements of the Government policies related with Covid-19, had an impact in the sentiment of tweets and their volume:

 - __Sentiment__: while the overall sentiment of tweets is positive, the announcement had different effect for the Government accounts.
 While the effect on [@Canada](https://twitter.com/canada?lang=en) account was a decrease in the average polarity, in the other hand we identify a rise in the positive sentiment of tweets related with the Canadian Prime Minister (which means an increase in the polarity levels of [@CanadianPM](https://twitter.com/CanadianPM) and [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20) accounts).
 The [@GovCanHealth](https://twitter.com/govcanhealth?lang=en) account was stable in polarity level before and after the announcement.
 - __Volume__: we observed an increase in the total number of tweets and the average tweets per day.
 Also, the noncement affected the volume of actions and reactions of users increasing the number of likes, replies, retweets and quotes.